Children atScience is taught each week and has a timetabled slot to ensure science is revisited often to help secure knowledge.

-Children at Great Wishford CofE Primary School are first introduced to science in the Foundation stage where it is called Knowledge and understanding of the world.
+Our Reception children are first introduced to science in the Early Years curriculum where it is called Knowledge and understanding of the world.
 They will explore creatures, people, plants and objects in their natural environments.
 Observe and manipulate objects and materials to identify differences and similarities.
 Children also learn to use their senses, feeling dough or listening to sounds in the environment, such as sirens or farm animals.

-During their time at Great Wishford, your child will be encouraged to ask questions about why things happen and how things work; learn to explore, problem solve, observe, predict, think, make decisions and talk about the world around them.
+During their time at Great Wishford, the children are encouraged to ask questions about why things happen and how things work; learn to explore, problem solve, observe, predict, think, make decisions and talk about the world around them.
 Your child will also be learn how to communicate, plan, investigate, record and evaluate findings of an investigation.

 Throughout Key Stage 1 science lessons, children at Great Wishford CofE Primary will be learning about the importance of asking questions, gathering evidence, carrying out experiments and looking at different ways of presenting their results.
 Lessons are practical and will focus on the world around them.

 National Curriculum topics – Year 1

 Plants where they will look at identifying and naming plants and look at their basic structure

 Animals including humans, where they will be identifying and naming a range of animals and understanding how and why they are grouped

 Everyday materials, where they will look at materials and their properties